 - Can I attend Virtual Training from my government computer?

-- FELTG uses Webex to broadcast this Virtual Training Institute event.
-Many government computers and systems allow Webex access.
+- FELTG uses Zoom for this Virtual Training Institute event.
+Many government computers and systems allow Zoom access.
 If for some reason your firewall will not allow access, you’re welcome to use your personal email address to register, and to attend the sessions from your personal device.

 - Can I earn CLE credits for this class?